-- Give a thorough account of the patient to the medical professionals in the emergency room.
+- Give a thorough account of the casualty to the medical professionals in the emergency room.

 Levels of EMT Training

-In comparison with other countries, the USA particularly, there are three levels of training for EMTs: basic, intermediate, and paramedic.
-The level of training an EMT possesses will determine the type of care they can provide.
+Compared with other countries, the USA mainly has three levels of training for EMTs: basic, intermediate, and paramedic.
+The level of training an EMT will determine the type of care they can provide.

-Have the least amount of training and are often the first responders to emergency situations.
+Have the least amount of training and are often the first responders to emergencies.

-They undergo further training to be able to provide more Advanced Life Support (ALS) interventions, such as administering intravenous fluids and performing intubations.
+They undergo further training to provide more Advanced Life Support (ALS) interventions, such as administering intravenous fluids and performing intubations.

-Are the most highly trained level of EMT.
+They are the most highly trained level of EMT.
 Paramedics receive extensive training in all aspects of emergency medical care.
-In addition to the skills of basic and intermediate EMTs, paramedics are also trained to provide more advanced life support interventions, such as cardiopulmonary resuscitation (CPR), electrocardiograms (EKGs), and medications.
+In addition to primary and intermediate EMTs skills, paramedics are trained to provide more advanced life support interventions, such as cardiopulmonary resuscitation (CPR), electrocardiograms (EKGs), and medications.

-The specific scope of practise for EMTs varies from state to state.
+The specific scope of practice for EMTs varies from state to state.

 Is a Paramedic the Same as an EMT?

 No, each differs in delivering emergency care.
 As discussed above, a paramedic is a more advanced level of emergency medical provider than an EMT.
-Paramedics are able to provide more comprehensive care, including administering medication and performing invasive procedures while EMTs are able to provide only basic life support.
+Paramedics can provide more comprehensive care, including administering medication and performing invasive procedures, while EMTs can only provide basic life support.

 How Do I Become an Emergency Medical Technician in Australia?

-In order to become an EMT in Australia, you will need to complete an accredited training course.
-These courses are typically offered by vocational education and training providers and will equip you with the skills and knowledge necessary to perform basic life support and respond to medical emergencies.
-Once you have completed your training, you will need to register with the relevant state or territory authority in order to practise as an EMT.
+To become an EMT in Australia, you must complete an accredited training course.
+These courses are typically offered by vocational education and training providers.
+They will equip you with the skills and knowledge necessary to perform basic life support and respond to medical emergencies.
+Once you have completed your training, you must register with the relevant state or territory authority to practise as an EMT.

-There are a number of different career paths that you can take as an EMT in Australia.
+There are several different career paths that you can take as an EMT in Australia.
 You may choose to work in: